Improving Your Creative Writing Skills

-With clustering at its core, the author builds with more concepts or techniques.
+With clustering at its core, the author builds with more concepts and techniques.
 One of the most amazing is the “Trial Web” which is the point where what seems to be your random thoughts during the clustering process suddenly comes into focus.
 If the reader takes only one technique from this book, this is the important one.
 It is so effective at breaking writer’s block, that in fact, you will want to write once you hit the Trial Web.
 Even though this technique is meant for creative writing I have seen it work very well for fellow coworkers that had to complete engineering reports and presentations.

 - Recurrence, where you look for subtle patterns in your clustering